Yohannfra/Touche/Assembly_Guide/Step5.md

 ![](https://imgur.com/GGjZB53.jpg)

-Solder the new wires at the connection and place the heat shrink tubes arround the exposed part and heat them
+Solder the new wires at the connection and place the heat shrink tubes around the exposed part and heat them

 ![](https://imgur.com/pEU29ek.jpg)